Unity-Technologies/ml-agents/docs/Training-Generalization-Learning.md

 identical dataset in supervised learning!
 This setting results in overfitting; the inability of the agent to generalize to slight tweaks or variations in the environment.
 This is problematic in instances when environments are randomly instantiated with varying properties.
-To make agents more robust, we train an agent over multiple variations of the environment.
-The agent is trained with the intent that it learns to maintain a minimum performance regardless of the environment variant and that it generalizes to maintain this in unseen future variants of the environment.
+To make agents robust, one approach is to train an agent over multiple variations of the environment.
+The agent is trained in this approach with the intent that it learns to adapt its performance to future unseen variations of the environment.

 Ball scale of 0.5          |  Ball scale of 4
 :-------------------------:|:-------------------------: